This series of articles holds the keys to helping you to understand, why at times you:

 Maybe you are known for being a particular type of person - for example, people might describe you as a nurturer, or a warrior, or a rebel, storyteller, comedian, teacher, bully.

-These shortcuts, to describe people and patterns of behavior are known as archetypes.
+Shortcuts used to describe people and patterns of behaviours

-The language of archetypes has been around for many thousands of years - Carl Jung was the psychologist who brought the usage of archetypes into modern day language.
-(Plato was the original writer about them), so it goes back a long time.
+The language of archetypes has been around for many thousands of years.
+Carl Jung, mid-20th century psychologist, brought the usage of archetypes into modern day language.
+Plato was the original writer!

 Rather than being trapped by "Why Did I Do That? " followed by a shrug of the shoulders, you'll be able to recognize when your actions are being driven by an archetypal pattern.